dynatrace-oss/barista/libs/workspace/README.md

 # Workspace library

-This library should contain all workspace related builders and schematics.
+This library should contain all workspace related builders.

 ## Important ⚠️